 Recommended Care for an Adult Dog

 Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your dog or cat is healthy or help us detect hidden diseases or conditions early.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health or behaviour might be easy to overlook.
+Many dogs are good at hiding signs that something is wrong, so subtle changes in their health or behaviour might be easy to overlook.
 And, depending on the disease, some pets don’t show any symptoms.

 During your pet’s health exam, we will perform a physical assessment, checking your dog from nose to tail.
 We will also discuss your pet’s lifestyle and risk factors to develop a tailored healthcare plan for your pet.
 For example, we will determine appropriate vaccinations, flea, tick and heartworm prevention, nutrition, as well as address any particular concerns.
 We will recommend performing a diagnostic workup, which may include blood, fecal, and urine tests to check for parasites and underlying diseases.
 Diagnostic testing provides us with a baseline to know what’s normal for your pet and enable us to keep track of any changes.

 Recommended Care for a Senior Dog

 Many illnesses do not show any outward sign until the disease is quite advanced.
 More advanced diseases can be more difficult to treat and are not always as responsive to treatment as diseases diagnosed early.
 It is also a lot easier and less costly to prevent disease than to treat it which is why regular check ups are essential!